 During her tenure at Cedar Crest College, Rose found her calling as a writer where she wrote a column on LGBT issues in the college newspaper, The Crestiad.
 She has served as a writer for the Bucks County Herald for which she covered municipal meetings, features and local news.
 Among a wide-range of topics, Rose discovered her niche as a writer about dogs and her articles have appeared in Fido Friendly magazine, Dog Fancy magazine, the Northeastern Pennsylvania Business Journal and Urban Farm magazine, among others.

-Active in her local community, Rose is an appointed member of the Springfield Township Historic Commission and former chairperson of the Springfield Township Community Day for which she handled marketing and publicity, managed volunteers and became a community liaison.
+Active in her local community, Rose is a former appointed member of the Springfield Township Historic Commission (2005-2017) and former chairperson of the Springfield Township Community Day (2007-2012) for which she handled marketing and publicity, managed volunteers and became a community liaison.

 Rose enjoys a plethora of life experiences.
 She has worked in the culinary industry, elder-care food-service, greenhouse production management at an organic farm, customer service for a major health insurance company, administrative support to a department chief at a Lehigh Valley hospital, and as a freelance writer and culinary arts teacher.